 In today’s technological world, we can meet anyone, anywhere at any time.
 Every minute is consumed with text and social media.
 As interactions expand, superficial interface has become standard and deeper connection diminished.
 Self-awareness and focus are increasingly difficult, and the natural play required to cultivate these skills is missing from our daily lives.

-At Summit Ropes we believe people need opportunities to connect with self and with each other.
+At Summit Ropes, we believe people need opportunities to connect with self and with each other.
 Utilizing adventure-based vertical activity, we provide an environment that promotes self-awareness, social health, and mental acuity.

 The parents of four boys, we value opportunities to disconnect from the everyday grind in pursuit of family fun and taking time out for self-reflection and to connect with one another is important to both of us.
 Together, we have summited some of the highest mountains across the country, ventured on many of the most dangerous hikes and trekked across the world.
-With our boys, we love to camp, hike, bike and participate in all types of adventures.
+With our boys, we love to camp, hike, bike and participate in all types of adventure.

 As a family, we have visited challenge courses across the country, spanning from Hawaii to New York, and throughout this activity, we’ve seen our boys grow both physically and mentally.
 Their physical skills improve with each activity and their mental agility grows as they tackle harder challenges while helping each other through seemingly impossible obstacles.
 These activities improve each of us as human beings and bring us together as a family, all the while, we are becoming acutely aware of ourselves and our capacity for learning and helping others.

 We are driven by the desire to provide these opportunities to our community, bringing families together by providing a place like no other in the United States; a place to explore, be challenged, use creativity, socialize and connect with each other.
-Summit Ropes brings the outdoors inside for year-round fun and we are excited to welcome you into our facility to share in our passion for life and to experience an adventure that promotes self, family and community.
+Summit Ropes brings the outdoors inside for year-round fun, and we are excited to welcome you into our facility to share in our passion for life and to experience an adventure that promotes self, family and community.

 After graduating from James Madison University with a BS in Physics, Dan started his professional career as a commissioned officer in the US Army.
 After completing Ranger School he was an infantry platoon leader at Fort Carson, Colorado.
 He transitioned to staff as a signal officer with 2/3 ACR where he deployed to Iraq and supported combat operations in Fallujah and Ramadi.